grantharper/java-ocp/NOTES.md

 returned set will throw IllegalArugumentException on an attempt to insert an element oustide its range

-The exam will try to put objects into a NavigableSet that don't implement Comparable This will result in a
+The exam will try to put objects into a NavigableSet that don't implement Comparable This will result in a ClassCastException

 Comparable
 a.compareTo(b)